Swivel-Finance/ubiquitous-language/V2.md

 Placing an `Order` as a `Taker`, transacting at the best available price on the `Orderbook`.

 ### Limit Order
-Placing an `Order` at a determined price for the given order type and `Market`. `Valid`, unfilled `Limit Orders` appear in your Open Limit Orders view.
+Placing an `Order` as a `Maker`, transacting at a determined price for the given order type and `Market`. `Valid` unfilled `Limit Orders` appear in your Open Limit Orders view.
 Depending on `Order` size and `Orderbook` volume, Limit Orders may be filled partially over an undetermined amount of time.

 ### Position
 The current state of your balance of `Underlying` and `Token` assets, for all active `Markets` you participate in.